thomaspatzke/EQUEL/README.md

 * search/search modifier plugin: generates a query DSL expression
 * aggregation plugin: adds/nests an aggregation expression to a ElasticSearch Query DSL query.
-* postprocessing plugin: gets an ElasticSearch result tree, changes it and passes it to the next postprocessing module or to all following output modules.
+* postprocessing plugin: gets an ElasticSearch result tree, modifies it and passes it to the next postprocessing module or to all following output modules.
 * output plugin: gets an ElasticSearch result tree and outputs it

-Parameters are passed as set (switches) and associative arrays (maps) to the plugin.
+Parameters are passed as follows to the plugin:

+* *param=value*: as dict element with *param* as key name.
+If a parameter name appears multiple times, all values are passed as list in the dict element.
+* *flag*: as dict element with a default value (usually True, but can be specified otherwise by plugins)
+* *param=\[value,...\]*: as above, but with a list as value.
+Multiple occurrences are passed as list inside of the list.
+* *\[value,...\]*: as dict element with the key *unnamed_list*.
+Multiple unnamed lists are passed as list of lists.

+There are two special cases for plugin names:

+* *fallback*: if no plugin matches to the verb, this plugin is ivnoked.
+For searches and aggregations a plugin is invoked that performs a generic transormation.
+* *shortcut*: A specialized shortcut plugin is invoked.

+Generally a plugin object is instantiated on usage and the apply method is called as follows for the two known plugin
+types:

+* *Normal plugin*: plugin.apply(verb, params)
+* *Shortcut plugin*: plugin.apply(prefix, value)

 ## API